Arksine/moonraker/docs/printer_objects.md

   ///

 /// note
-After a print has started all of the values reported by `print_stats will persist until the user issues a `SDCARD_RESET_FILE` gcode command or a new print has started.
+After a print has started all of the values reported by `print_stats` will persist until the user issues an `SDCARD_RESET_FILE` gcode command or a new print has started.
 ///